- 0 kr

 AIR YOUR CLOTHES!

 In general we tend to wash our clothes too often.
-Simply hang out your garment in fresh outside air instead and the clean air will make your garment refreshed.
+Simply hang out your garment instead, and the clean air will make your garment refreshed.

-Pre-treat stains with a bit of concentrated liquid laundry detergent before you do your washing!
+Pre-treat stains with a bit of our concentrated liquid detergent before you do your washing!
 Do not rub on stains; you will risk rubbing the dirt deeper into the fabric.
-Pre-treat grease-based stains and wash with, WASHOLOGIS "ORGANIC WASH"
+Pre-treat grease-based stains and wash with, WASHOLOGIS- "ORGANIC WASH"

 SWEAT AND SMELLY GARMENT

-Heavily-smelling garments such as exercise clothing, functional clothing or other textiles where the washing instructions recommend a maximum of 40 degrees, can be extremely difficult to get clean, even from the smell.
-Try WASHOLOGI "SPORT WASH" specially designed to wash clean, even the smell, already at 30 degrees.
+Heavily-smelling garments such as exercise clothing, functional clothing or other textiles where the washing instructions recommend a maximum of 40 degrees, can be extremely difficult to get clean, even from bad odor.
+Try WASHOLOGI- "SPORT WASH", specially designed to wash clean and remove odor, already at 30 degrees.

 SORT YOUR LAUNDRY INTO COLOUR AND TEMPERATURE.